-Under the laws of the State of Texas, you may request the dismissal of 1 moving traffic violation every 12 months by taking a state approved driver's safety course.
+Under the laws of the State of Texas, you may request the dismissal of 1 moving traffic violation every 12 months by taking a state-approved driving safety course.

-You are eligible to take a Driver's Safety Course for the dismissal of a violation if:
+You are eligible to take a Driving Safety Course for the dismissal of a violation if:

 - You have current proof of financial responsibility (Texas liability insurance)